Santi-MEng/Santi-MEng/README.md

 # 👋 Hi, I'm Santiago!

-I'm a Mechatronic Engineer with  some experience in Selenium, API Testing, and Python Automation.
+I'm a Mechatronic Engineer with experience in Selenium, API Testing, and Python Automation.
 Currently building projects to deepen my expertise in test automation and CI/CD workflows.
-I'm currently working in automotive industries, and developing a big interest in Automation Testing, Internet of things, and embdedded systems.
+I work in automotive industries, and I am developing a big interest in Automation Testing, Internet of things, and embdedded systems.

 ## 🌱 I’m currently learning: